Over the 10 weeks, students and faculty build a relationship that goes beyond the summer.

 Kyle Johnston '16, of Lancaster (Ohio)

-Working with Dr. Steven Neese on Navigating the Adolescent Maze: The Impact of a High Fat Diet on Brain Chemistry in Rats
+Worked with Dr. Steven Neese on Navigating the Adolescent Maze: The Impact of a High Fat Diet on Brain Chemistry in Rats

 "In coordination with a Spring semester project designed to assess the effects of exposure to a high fat diet on learning and memory processes in adolescent rats, I plan to assess the brains of adolescent rats following exposure to a high fat diet or a low fat diet."

 Annemarie Kulbis '16, of Euclid (Ohio)

 Music Education and Music Therapy major

 Worked with Professor Lalene Kay on Music Education in an Inclusive Setting for Children Living with Autism

 "I am looking to create a music curriculum for K-4 general music teachers.
 I would like to provide them with the necessary information to effectively work with this school-age population."

 Worked with Dr. Jacqueline Morris on Knockdown of the PAD 2 Gene and its Implications in Neuronal Development